Macrometacorp/docs/docs/search/search-examples/phrase-proximity-search-example.md

 | Hotel Xenia, Autograph Collection | 5 |
 | ... | ... |

-The `PHRASE()` function allows for specifying tokens and the number of wild card tokens in alternating order.
-This can be effectively utilized for two words with one arbitrary word in between the two words.
-For example, one could search for review comments specifying the number of nights the reviewer has stayed in the hotel as follows,
+Alternatively, you can use the `PHRASE()` function to specify wild card tokens between words.
+This example queries reviews which specify the number of nights the reviewer has stayed in the hotel:

 ```sql
 FOR review IN sample_view